coddingtonbear/jira-select/readme.md

   the process of building a query using a PyInquirer-based UI, and either generating a yaml file for later execution or running that query immediately.
+- SQlite support: Instead of exporting a CSV, exporting an SQLite database.
+- XLSX support: Instead of exporting a CSV, exporing an XLSX document.
 - Output formatting: Support for output formatting functions so you can do things like look up the name of a sprint instead of just showing the ID.
 This will probably take the form of a function call wrapping the